 PRO-140 belongs to a class (group) of HIV drugs called entry and fusion inhibitors.2 Entry and fusion inhibitors block HIV from getting into and infecting certain cells of the immune system.
 This prevents HIV from multiplying and can reduce the amount of HIV in the body.

-PRO-140 works by attaching to one of two proteins on the surface of the immune cells.
-These proteins are called the CCR5 and CXCR4 coreceptors.
-PRO-140 attaches to the CCR5 coreceptor.
-When PRO-140 attaches to the CCR5 coreceptor, certain strains of HIV -- called R5-tropic virus -- cannot attach to, enter, or infect the cell.4
+PRO-140 works by attaching to a protein on the surface of the immune cells.
+The protein is called the CCR5 co-receptor.
+When PRO-140 attaches to the CCR5 co-receptor, certain strains of HIV -- called R5-tropic virus -- cannot attach to, enter, or infect the cell.5

-PRO-140 is currently being studied in Phase II clinical trials.2
+PRO-140 is currently being studied in Phase IIb/III clinical trials.4,8

 This article was provided by AIDSinfo.
 Visit the AIDSinfo website to find out more about their activities and publications.

 Add Your Comment:

 (Please note: Your name and comment will be public, and may even show up in

 Internet search results.
 Be careful when providing personal information!
 Before